An Overview of WIT

 blob-merge: static func(lhs: blob, rhs: blob) -> blob;

 When a resource type name is wrapped with borrow<...>, it stands for a "borrowed" resource.
 A borrowed resource represents a temporary loan of a resource from the caller to the callee for the duration of the call.
 In contrast, when the owner of an owned resource drops that resource, the resource is destroyed.
+(Dropping the resource means either explicitly dropping it if the underlying programming language supports that, or returning without transferring ownership to another function.)

 More precisely, these are borrowed or owned handles of the resource.
 Learn more about handles in the upstream component model specification.